Project Management Software With Client Communication Features: What to Look For

 Each project includes editable information and four structured sections:

-- Schedule — view tasks in a clean, simple Gantt chart
+- Schedule — view progress in a clean Gantt chart

-- Files — upload and manage deliverables and reference documents
+- Files — upload and organize all documents

-- Activity Log — see every update, change, and action
+- Activity Log — track every update and change

 Everything stays organized and accessible.